zarat/GridRuler/README.md

 # GridRuler

-CSV file processor with custom rule evaluation.
-This is an early alpha demo in active development!

-### New

-Scripting support using the [ScriptStack API](https://github.com/zarat/ScriptStack) to extend it with your own functions, working with active directory or even cloud data!
+CSV file processor with custom rule evaluation and cripting support using the [ScriptStack API](https://github.com/zarat/ScriptStack).
+Extend it with your own functions, working with active directory or even cloud data..
+A lot of stuff is in planning.

 ![image](gridruler.gif)